A Quick Guide to Our Measures

 - Process measures describe some aspect of our work, such as response intervals or giving aspirin to someone having a heart attack.

 - Outcome measures describe the results of our work, like patient satisfaction rates or pulse return in cardiac arrest.

 These measures generally will have performance goals or targets associated with them, but not always.
 When the measures show that we are not meeting those targets, we can change our work processes in order to improve our performance.

-Patient Care: Patient care is all about what we do to meet your medical needs.
+Patient Assessment & Care: Patient care is all about what we do to meet your medical needs.
 These measures look at time-sensitive conditions such as strokes and heart attacks.
 They tell us how quickly we can identify people with those problems, provide appropriate treatments, and get them to a hospital that specialized in treating the emergency.
 This category is updated quarterly.

 Progress Symbols and Definitions

 The Open Performance dashboard uses distinct symbols and terminology to describe our performance.

 This symbol is used for indicators that do not have a performance goal.
 In these cases, the department is gathering data in order to identify trends.
 These measures generally are used with workload indicators; they may be used for performance indicators where it is not prudent to set a performance goal, or insufficient data exists to set a goal.

 This symbol shows that we have defined a performance goal or target for an indicator, and that the our performance meets or exceeds that goal.